PastaShock/rpi-ansible/README.md

 ### Additional Notes:

 [Fri Dec 1 2023] I have forgotten what I was doing and I am going to restart the Jeff geerling Tut.
 Perhaps on 2x speed until I start remembering where I left off.
+[feb 21 2024]
+I've restarted the Jeff Geerling tutorial series and I am looking into use cases (postgresql/mariadb servers)